★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Supply

-Large, multi-year Mexico brewery build/expansion program raises capacity and can lower per-unit costs; difficult and time-consuming for rivals to replicate at similar scale for the U.S. import channel.
+Large, multi-year Mexico brewery build/expansion program and adjacent glass supply improve supply reliability and can lower per-unit costs; difficult and time-consuming for rivals to replicate at similar scale for the U.S. import channel.

 Erosion risks